Particular/docs.particular.net/nservicebus/azure/index.md

 reviewed: 2017-03-30
 ---

 NServiceBus helps create distributed .NET systems not only on premises but also in the Microsoft Azure cloud.
-It provides a variety of capabilities built for Microsoft Azure such as hosting, Azure specific transports and persistence.
+It provides a variety of capabilities built for Microsoft Azure such as hosting, Azure specific transports, and persistence.

 ## Hosting

  * [Hosting in Azure Cloud Services](/nservicebus/hosting/cloud-services-host/)
  * [Shared Hosting in Azure Cloud Services](/samples/azure/shared-host/)

-### Self hosting
+### Self-hosting

  * [Azure App Service](/samples/show-case/cloud-azure/) using WebApps and WebJobs
  * Service Fabric